Recycling in the Netherlands: Municipality recycling facilities

 All municipalities are required to provide known collection points for recyclable and/or hazardous materials.
 All types of separated trash can be accepted here for free or a small sum depending on type of material (green stuff and concrete/bricks is usually free).

 Some stores perform collection of chemicals (paint, batteries).

 There are a great number of second-hand shops (run by charity organisations) that accept goods for processing, which consists of re-use, recycling and burning it as fuel.

 Facts and figures

 Landfill usage has been lowered significantly from 13% in 1992 to 3% in 2016.
 Dutch household waste recycling averages 49% (2012).

 The amount of separated household waste in the Netherlands was around 60% in 2014.
 The Dutch government wants 75% of household waste to be separated by 2020, which means that waste will decrease from 250 kilograms per capita per year to 100 kilograms per capita per year in 2020.

-Recycling expertise

-The Dutch have a lot of experience in recycling, stimulated by lack of free grounds and significant government funding.
-This expertise is sensibly exported.
-A 2006 article reports Dutch involvement in reform of recycling in the UK.